squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: case {| @hypothesis_id | @term_pat}

-    Perform a case analysis over the given arugment, which can either be:
+   Perform a case analysis over the given argument:

-     - an assumption which is a disjunction, split into several cases;
+   - :n:`@hypothesis_id`: create on sub-goal for each disjunct of :n:`@hypothesis_id`;
-     - a term of type timestamp, in which case the cases are over the fact that this timestamp must be equal to one of the actions of the system instantiated with some newly existantial indices.
+   - :n:`@term_pat` a term of type :g:`timestamp`: create one sub-goal for each possible :term:`action constructor<action constructor>` of the sequent current system
+     (all systems appearing in a sequent have the same set of actions, as they must be be compatible).

 .. tacn:: dependent induction {? @variable}